Juraj04/CoderamaOpsAI/README.md

 # CoderamaOpsAI

-A modular .NET 8 backend system with event-driven architecture for order processing and management.
+A full-stack order management system with .NET 8 backend and React frontend, featuring event-driven architecture.

 ## Table of Contents
 - [Overview](#overview)